raelovejoy/raelog/_posts/2025-12-13-on-ai-work-and-participation.md

 ---
 layout: post
-title: "Notes on AI, work, and participation"
+title: "On AI, work, and participation"
 ---

 I watched an interview with Tristan Harris recently and it’s been sitting with me.